brotatotes/bht-automation/bht gen 3/Acts/Chapter 6/Acts 6 14 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 16:26:58
+- Timestamp: 12-25-2023 20:34:02
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 84
+- BHT Word Count: 100
-- BHT Commentary Usage: 35.94%
+- BHT Commentary Usage: 45.59%
-- BHT Quality Score: 1.3560171543800013
+- BHT Quality Score: 1.4385006953516921
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (64):
+- ChatGPT injected words (68):
-	['accusation', 'accusations', 'accused', 'accusers', 'against', 'alleged', 'also', 'alter', 'and', 'anywhere', 'be', 'by', 'cease', 'challenging', 'contemptuously', 'could', 'crucial', 'customs', 'defend', 'demolish', 'distorted', 'easily', 'emphasized', 'enduring', 'false', 'falsehoods', 'falsely', 'from', 'god', 'him', 'importance', 'in', 'inflammatory', 'instituted', 'is', 'it', 'jerusalem', 'jesus', 'labeling', 'lack', 'moses', 'nazareth', 'necessity', 'nevertheless', 'of', 'refute', 'sacrifice', 'sacrifices', 'such', 'teaching', 'temple', 'thanksgiving', 'that', 'the', 'they', 'this', 'to', 'truth', 'undermining', 'validity', 'was', 'while', 'worshipped', 'would']
+	['a', 'about', 'accusation', 'accused', 'acknowledged', 'against', 'and', 'anywhere', 'as', 'based', 'be', 'blasphemy', 'brought', 'can', 'caught', 'change', 'changed', 'changes', 'charge', 'claiming', 'customs', 'destroy', 'during', 'examination', 'false', 'flawed', 'form', 'god', 'had', 'he', 'him', 'his', 'however', 'in', 'inference', 'interpreted', 'is', 'jesus', 'jews', 'just', 'lacked', 'messiah', 'moses', 'nonetheless', 'not', 'occur', 'of', 'on', 'same', 'should', 'spirit', 'stephen', 'teaching', 'temple', 'that', 'the', 'their', 'themselves', 'these', 'they', 'times', 'validity', 'was', 'which', 'witnesses', 'worship', 'worshipped', 'would']
-- ChatGPT injected words (significant words only) (41):
+- ChatGPT injected words (significant words only) (37):
-	['accusation', 'accusations', 'accused', 'accusers', 'alleged', 'alter', 'cease', 'challenging', 'contemptuously', 'crucial', 'customs', 'defend', 'demolish', 'distorted', 'easily', 'emphasized', 'enduring', 'false', 'falsehoods', 'falsely', 'god', 'importance', 'inflammatory', 'instituted', 'jerusalem', 'jesus', 'labeling', 'lack', 'moses', 'nazareth', 'necessity', 'refute', 'sacrifice', 'sacrifices', 'teaching', 'temple', 'thanksgiving', 'truth', 'undermining', 'validity', 'worshipped']
+	['accusation', 'accused', 'acknowledged', 'based', 'blasphemy', 'brought', 'caught', 'change', 'changed', 'changes', 'charge', 'claiming', 'customs', 'destroy', 'examination', 'false', 'flawed', 'form', 'god', 'inference', 'interpreted', 'jesus', 'jews', 'lacked', 'messiah', 'moses', 'nonetheless', 'occur', 'spirit', 'stephen', 'teaching', 'temple', 'times', 'validity', 'witnesses', 'worship', 'worshipped']

 ### Logs
-- Attempt 1 BHT: They contemptuously accused Jesus of Nazareth of teaching that God could be worshiped anywhere and everywhere, rather than solely in the temple in Jerusalem.
-This was easily misrepresented and difficult to clear up, as the doctrine of the gospel often attracts false accusations.
-However, it is our duty to defend the truth of God and expose the lies burdening it.
-The accusers also claimed that Jesus would destroy the temple and change the customs established by Moses, referring to the ceremonial rites and observances.
-While it is true that in time the sacrifices would cease, Jesus emphasized the enduring significance of the sacrifice of thanksgiving.
-It is important to remember that false accusations against the truth of God do not necessarily hold up.
+- Attempt 1 BHT: They accused him of teaching that the form of worship should be changed, which they interpreted as blasphemy against God and Moses.
+However, the charge was false, as Stephen had caught the spirit of Jesus about worship - that God is spirit and can be worshipped anywhere, not just in the temple.
+The false witnesses brought the same charge against Jesus during his examination, claiming he would destroy the temple and change the customs.
+The Jews themselves acknowledged that these changes would occur in the times of the Messiah.
+Nonetheless, their accusation was based on a flawed inference and lacked validity.
-- 🔄 Acts 6:14 (attempt 1, 123 words, 37.18% quotes quality score: 1.4742318569929962, V2 normalized quality score: 40.36, commentator tiers 1-3: 39.99%, 22.77%, 37.24%)
+- 🔄 Acts 6:14 (attempt 1, 100 words, 45.59% quotes quality score: 1.4385006953516921, V2 normalized quality score: 39.17, commentator tiers 1-3: 37.26%, 27.26%, 35.48%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 2 BHT: Accusing Jesus of Nazareth, they contemptuously claimed he taught that God could be worshiped anywhere, not just in the temple.
-This misrepresentation sparked tensions, making it difficult to clarify.
-Yet, in defending the truth, we must confront false accusations burdening the gospel.
-The accusers also alleged Jesus would destroy the temple and change the customs established by Moses.
-While sacrifices would cease, Jesus emphasized the value of the sacrifice of thanksgiving.
-False accusations against the truth do not always hold up.
+- Attempt 2 BHT: They accused him of teaching that the form of worship should be changed, which they interpreted as blasphemy against God and Moses.
+However, the charge was false, as Stephen had caught the spirit of Jesus about worship - that God is spirit and can be worshipped anywhere, not just in the temple.
+The false witnesses brought the same charge against Jesus during his examination, claiming he would destroy the temple and change the customs.
+Nonetheless, their accusation was based on a flawed inference and lacked validity.
-- 🔄 Acts 6:14 (attempt 2, 81 words, 41.94% quotes quality score: 1.3457627392599303, V2 normalized quality score: 36.09, commentator tiers 1-3: 46.09%, 18.79%, 35.12%)
+- 🔄 Acts 6:14 (attempt 2, 85 words, 48.33% quotes quality score: 1.4362986581213097, V2 normalized quality score: 39.1, commentator tiers 1-3: 39.17%, 24.38%, 36.45%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: Contemptuously accusing Jesus of Nazareth, they falsely claimed that he taught God can be worshiped anywhere, not just in the temple in Jerusalem.
-These accusations were easily misrepresented and difficult to clarify.
-However, it is our duty to defend the truth of God against such lies.
-The accusers also alleged that Jesus would destroy the temple and change the customs established by Moses.
-While sacrifices would indeed cease, Jesus emphasized the enduring significance of the sacrifice of thanksgiving.
-False accusations against the truth do not always hold up.
+- Attempt 3 BHT: They accused Stephen of teaching that the form of worship should be changed, which they interpreted as blasphemy against God and Moses.
+However, this accusation was false, as Stephen's teaching aligned with the spirit of Jesus' message about worship.
+Jesus emphasized that God is spirit and can be worshipped anywhere, not limited to the temple in Jerusalem.
+The false witnesses against Stephen echoed the same charge brought against Jesus, claiming he would destroy the temple and change the customs.
+However, their accusation lacked validity and was based on a flawed inference.
-- 🔄 Acts 6:14 (attempt 3, 88 words, 44.62% quotes quality score: 1.2856750572352085, V2 normalized quality score: 34.09, commentator tiers 1-3: 45.12%, 17.2%, 37.68%)
+- 🔄 Acts 6:14 (attempt 3, 92 words, 43.55% quotes quality score: 1.4205242009001204, V2 normalized quality score: 38.58, commentator tiers 1-3: 43.92%, 22.2%, 33.87%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: Contemptuously labeling Jesus of Nazareth, they falsely accused him of teaching that God could be worshipped anywhere, undermining the necessity of the temple in Jerusalem.
-This inflammatory accusation was easily distorted and challenging to refute.
-Nevertheless, it is crucial to defend the truth from such falsehoods.
-The accusers also alleged that Jesus would demolish the temple and alter the customs instituted by Moses.
-While sacrifices would cease, Jesus emphasized the enduring importance of the sacrifice of thanksgiving.
-False accusations against the truth lack validity.
+- Attempt 4 BHT: They accused Stephen of teaching contemptuously that the form of worship should be changed, viewing it as blasphemy against God and Moses.
+However, this accusation was false, as Stephen simply embraced the spirit of Jesus' message regarding worship.
+Jesus taught that God is spirit and can be worshipped anywhere, not confined to the temple in Jerusalem.
+The false witnesses against Stephen echoed the same charge brought against Jesus, suggesting that he would destroy the temple and alter the customs.
+However, their accusation lacked validity and was based on a flawed inference.
-- 🔄 Acts 6:14 (attempt 4, 84 words, 35.94% quotes quality score: 1.3560171543800013, V2 normalized quality score: 36.43, commentator tiers 1-3: 49.05%, 18.03%, 32.92%)
+- 🔄 Acts 6:14 (attempt 4, 91 words, 41.94% quotes quality score: 1.4014472440614343, V2 normalized quality score: 37.94, commentator tiers 1-3: 44.55%, 21.0%, 34.44%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: Accusing Jesus of Nazareth, they contemptuously misrepresented his teaching on worship, claiming that God could be worshipped anywhere, not just at the temple.
-These allegations were inflammatory and difficult to clarify.
-However, it is our duty to defend the truth of God from such falsehoods.
-They also charged Jesus with destroying the temple and changing the customs established by Moses.
-While sacrifices would cease, Jesus emphasized the lasting significance of the sacrifice of thanksgiving.
-False accusations against the truth hold no weight.
+- Attempt 5 BHT: They accused Stephen of teaching contemptuously about changing the form of worship, which they deemed as blasphemy against God and Moses.
+However, this charge was groundless.
+Stephen's teaching aligned with Jesus' message of worship, emphasizing that God is spirit and can be worshiped anywhere, not limited to the temple.
+The false witnesses against Stephen echoed the same accusation against Jesus, claiming he would destroy the temple and alter the customs.
+Yet, their accusation lacked validity and was based on a flawed inference.
-- 🔄 Acts 6:14 (attempt 5, 82 words, 44.62% quotes quality score: 1.2990062626860346, V2 normalized quality score: 34.54, commentator tiers 1-3: 43.47%, 21.8%, 34.73%)
+- 🔄 Acts 6:14 (attempt 5, 83 words, 42.62% quotes quality score: 1.2635934285260908, V2 normalized quality score: 33.36, commentator tiers 1-3: 42.18%, 22.98%, 34.84%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Acts 6:14 bht prompt v0.8 (84 words, 35.94% quotes)
+- ✅ Acts 6:14 bht prompt v0.8 (100 words, 45.59% quotes)
-- quality score: 1.3560171543800013, V2 normalized quality score: 36.43, commentator tiers 1-3: 49.05%, 18.03%, 32.92%)
+- quality score: 1.4385006953516921, V2 normalized quality score: 39.17, commentator tiers 1-3: 37.26%, 27.26%, 35.48%)